Last Updated: December 14, 2022

 As the state of the U.S. economy fluctuates, consumer sentiment indicates how confident people feel in purchasing houses, cars, electronics, travel and other goods and services.
 Our prediction of this year’s Black Friday and Cyber Monday shopping is a great example of how strong consumer sentiment is an indicator of a positive uptick in retail sales.

-2. Disposable Income
+2. Real Disposable Personal Income

-By tracking the rise and fall of the amount of money consumers have remaining after paying bills, retailers, manufacturers and service providers are able to determine how much consumers have to spend.
+By tracking the rise and fall of the amount of (inflation adjusted) money consumers have remaining after paying bills, retailers, manufacturers and service providers are able to determine how much consumers have to spend.
 Combined with consumer sentiment, companies can better anticipate whether consumers have money, and whether or not they are willing to spend it.

 3. Residential Real Estate Market